 New England is susceptible to flooding from many sources - hurricanes in summer and fall, snowmelts in winter and spring, and coastal storms year round.
 As a result of the catastrophic floods in New England in 1936 and 1938, the Corps was called upon to undertake a comprehensive flood risk management program.

-Since then the Corps has built many flood control structures throughout New England.
+Since then the U.S. Army Corps of Engineers (USACE) has built many flood control structures throughout New England.
 These include:

 - 36 dams and reservoirs in five river basins that hold back floodwaters until danger is past;

 - Dikes and floodwalls to contain floodwaters;

 - Conduits to divert floodwaters;